Carmen Martín

-Carmen Dolores Martín Berenguer (born 29 May 1988) is a Spanish handballer who plays as a right wing for IK Sävehof and the Spanish national team.
+Carmen Dolores Martín Berenguer (born 29 May 1988) is a retired Spanish handballer who last played for IK Sävehof and formerly the Spanish national team.

 Martín has three All-European Championship first team selections, one All-World Championship first team selection and also one All-EHF Champions League first team selection.
 In 2016, she won the Champions League with CSM București.

 In 2016, she was made 'honorary citizen' of Bucharest.